Man hides in dumpster, port-a-john trying to escape police

 ELIZABETH CITY, N.C.
-(WAVY) — An Elizabeth City police officer and the suspect he apprehended were both transported to Albemarle Sentara for a medical evaluation Thursday afternoon.
+(WAVY) — An Elizabeth City police officer and the suspect he apprehended were both transported to Sentara Albemarle Medical Center Thursday afternoon.

-Police say they responded to the 3000 block of Patrick way in reference to a disturbance call at approximately 3:25 p.m. to canvas the area.
-There, they located a stolen vehicle that had been reported stolen earlier in the day.
+Police say officers responded to the 3000 block of Patrick Way in reference to a disturbance call around 3:25 p.m. to canvas the area.
+There, they located a vehicle that had been reported stolen earlier in the day.

 While on scene, a second call came in reporting a person hiding in a dumpster.
 The caller reported the person had left the dumpster and was now hiding in a port-a-john.

-An officer responded to the area where the port-a-john was located and police say that’s when they say 36-year-old Johnathan Brian Foskey, flung the door to the potty open and ran out heading towards an adjacent field.
+An officer responded to the area where the port-a-john was located and police say that’s when 36-year-old Johnathan Brian Foskey flung the door to the potty open and ran out heading towards an adjacent field.

 Johnathan Brian Foskey was arrested and is facing a list of charges: